PerMedCoE/Curie-PerMedCoE-Summer-School-2023/project-cellcycle/README.md

 ```

 It uses a beta version of profile for python, developed by Saran Pankaew.
 We are providing the RNASEQ and MUTATIONS data in the data/CL folder.
 For RNA seq, the preprocessed file has to be used.
+Various cell line files are provided, for different types of cancer (breast, pancreast, small cells lung cancer).
+You can create your own using the cell line information in model_list_20200115.csv.

 ### Configuring a PhysiBoSS model